 18th March 2020

 What do the best audio cables and interconnects sound like?
-Part 1 -Audio cable focus and sound stage precision.
+Part 1 - A guide to mid-band clarity and sound stage precision.

-Most audio enthusiasts are aware when something doesn't quite hang together but it is only when different sounds are compared and contrasted that a more detailed vocabulary of expression can be developed.
+Most audio enthusiasts are aware when something doesn't quite hang together but it is only when different sounds are compared and contrasted that a clearer picture emerges.